 The idea of an Integrated Residency in Emergency Medicine was considered soon after the inception of the medical school itself in the mid-1970s.
-By 1976, a group of individuals, including James Agna, M.D., George Lechner, M.D., John Beljan, M.D., and others, had discussed the formation of the residency using the clinical facilities at Kettering Medical Center and Good Samaritan Hospital.
+By 1976, a group of individuals, including James Agna, M.D., George Lechner, M.D., John Beljan, M.D., and others, had discussed the formation of the residency using the clinical facilities at Kettering Medical Center.
 Supplemental services would be gained by relationships with Greene Memorial Hospital and Dayton Children's Medical Center.
 From the beginning, the training program had a free-standing relationship with the dean of the medical school.
 A well known educator and researcher in emergency medicine, Carl Jelenko, III, M.D., was brought on board in late 1976.
 By 1977, the training program was approved and the first residency class of two individuals, Craig Miller and Craig Williams, began in 1978.
 The program rapidly expanded its capacity, and the next class had four members.

 At this time in the development of the specialty, training in emergency medicine was two years in length.
 Therefore, the first graduating class completed its training in June 1980.
 At the same time, due to successes in the growth and recognition of the program as one of the first 10 programs in emergency medicine in the United States, Dr. Jelenko and his team were recognized by the School of Medicine with full academic departmental status in mid-1980.
 Wright State had the fourth full academic Department of Emergency Medicine in the country!
-This successful venture was based at Rosary Hall on the campus of Good Samaritan Hospital and Health Center, but had expanded its integration to include emergency department experiences at St. Elizabeth Medical Center, Children's Medical Center and the Intensive Care Unit at Greene Memorial Hospital.

 In late 1980, the many continued plans and positive anticipation for growth were seriously compromised by a debilitating stroke to the founding chair, Carl Jelenko, M.D., who had a known history of diabetes mellitus.
 Through much of 1981, the department was held together through the considerable efforts of clinical faculty, the acting chair, James Agna, M.D., and the single faculty member, James Jagger, M.D.
 The residents at that time had a major role in sustaining the integrity and forward momentum of the department.